antirez/neural-redis/README.md

     47 prediction errors on 290 items

-Does not look too bad, considering how simple is our model.
+Does not look too bad, considering how simple is our model and the fact we trained with just 401 data points.
 Modeling just on the percentage of people that survived VS the ones that died, we could miss-predict more than 100 passengers.

 We can also play with a few variables interactively in order to check what are the inputs that make a difference according to our trained